BasarErses/DSA210PROJECT/Outcomes.md

 ├── README.md                     # Project documentation
 ```

-## 🔍 Data Source
-The dataset was synthetically generated to simulate real-world battery performance measurements.
-It includes multiple device models, task types, and performance indicators.

 ## 📊 Analysis Overview
 - Data was cleaned and battery life converted into minutes